Children and Youth Religious Education Programs

-Violet group: Ecojustice (grade 6-8), 2016-2017 & 2017-2018 — This is a project-based program that includes projects relating to environmental justice, nature study, and campcraft.
+Violet group: Ecojustice (grade 6-8), every year — This is a project-based program that includes projects relating to environmental justice, nature study, and campcraft.
 Projects may include urban/suburban gardening, creating habitat for non-human organisms, learning how to cook outdoors, and studying environmental justice heroes like Rachel Carson and Cesar Chavez.
 There will be different projects each year, and this class may be repeated.

 To see the 2018-2020 curriculum plan online, click here.